nbritt27/nbritt27.github.io/README.md

 ## Blanks program
 This python program takes a powerpoint and makes it a fill in the blanks type document, and saves it as a new file.
 You can then quiz yourself on the information in the powerpoint.
 In order to view and download it, go [here](https://github.com/nbritt27/Blanks-Program).
 # Coming soon
-I have a number of up-and-coming project that I plan on releasing on GitHub soon.
+I have a number of up-and-coming projects that I plan on releasing on GitHub soon.